Christopher-Allen-21/psu-ai572-notes/README.md

 ## Function Approximation in Reinforcement Learning
 - In tabular methods of RL like Dynamic Programming and Monte Carlo, the representation of the state is actually memorization of each state.
-This means that everytime a feature or a variable has a new value, it results in a new state.
-For small numbers of states this is manageable but at large scales amount of time needed to compute the value of each state becomes too huge making DP and MC insufficient and unsuitable
+This means that every time a feature or a variable has a new value, it results in a new state.
+For small numbers of states this is manageable but at large scales, the amount of time needed to compute the value of each state becomes too great making DP and MC insufficient and unsuitable
 - To address this issue, a new approach can be adopted based on the features of each state to generalize the estimation of the value at states that have similar features.
 Here the word estimation is used to indicate that the approach will determine an approximate value of the state and not the true value of the state.
 These approaches are called *function approximators*
 -